mriekkinen/openplacefinder/docs/guide.md

 ## Introduction

 In this guide you'll learn how to use OpenPlaceFinder.
 Hopefully, you'll find most of the functionality pretty intuitive, based on previous knowledge from similar systems.
-However, we'll start with the basics, while trying to present a bit of context and a few more advanced hints along the way.
+However, we'll start with the basics, while trying to present a bit of context and a few useful hints along the way.

 OpenPlaceFinder is a web application, which can be used to locate places based on their type and geographical location.
 For instance, we could look for restaurants in the vicinity of our homes.
 If there are many such restaurants, we can narrow down the search using, for instance, the type of food they serve.
 This type of search is known as a *place search*, also known in mapping lingo as a point of interest (POI) search.

+With this tool it is, then, possible to answer questions like

+1. What pizza restaurants are there in this area?
+2. What is the closest supermarket relative to my location?

+These particular examples might be important, for instance, when travelling or comparing new apartments.

 OpenPlaceFinder is based on [OpenStreetMap](https://www.openstreetmap.org), which is an open geographic database powered by volunteers.
-In order to make queries to this data, we use the [Overpass API](https://overpass-api.de), which is a search engine for the OpenStreetMap dataset.
+In order to make queries to this data, we use the [Overpass API](https://overpass-api.de), which provides powerful filters for the OpenStreetMap dataset.
 You don't have to be familiar with these services, but it's nice to know that, while you use this site, it communicates with OpenStreetMap servers to download map tiles and query points of interest.

 One feature inherited from OpenStreetMap is that we don't present reviews.
 For instance, in the case of restaurants, you can't search or sort based on a restaurant's average customer rating.
 This is based on OpenStreetMap's policy of not including subjective experiences into the database.
 Since this application is open source, we made the choice of not using data from separate review platforms which are mostly proprietary.

-## Browser support (and other limitations)
+## Supported browsers and limitations

 This is a desktop app, so you should use a desktop browser.
 You might be able to use a tablet, but the layout doesn't scale well to smaller mobile screens.